The Health Data Warehouse

-The PHD Warehouse will include data, from cell to society, that will allow investigators to develop key insights into the determinants of health and develop innovative solutions to benefit the health of the population.
-The PHD Warehouse will also support faculty from the university’s other four colleges, students and partners engaged in research that aligns with the College of Health’s mission.
+The Health Data Warehouse will include data, from cell to society, that will allow investigators to develop key insights into the determinants of health and develop innovative solutions to benefit the health of the population.

 Modern techniques in molecular biology, including -omic analyses, have opened new avenues for examining the cellular and molecular determinants of health.
-The Biospecimen Repository of the PHD Warehouse will add key capabilities to the College of Health for human biospecimen collection and processing, and subsequent storage and analysis of biological markers.
+The Biospecimen Repository of the Health Data Warehouse will enable human biospecimen collection and processing, and subsequent storage and analysis of biological markers for research in precision medicine.
 The HST building will incorporate a tissue processing laboratory and freezer room for mechanical and liquid nitrogen freezers to accommodate scalable collection of biospecimens for population health research.
 The biospecimen repository will be a key resource to support the cohort studies and the implementation of analyzing multiple integrated -omic assays combined with self-reported and electronically ascertained health information (claims and electronic health records).

 The Artificial Intelligence and Data Visualization Laboratory